Westminster Higher Education Forum

 Format: DOWNLOADABLE PDF

-The conference will also look at how HEIs can respond swiftly to technological innovations by implementing policies and structures that keep pace with AI developments, as well as key considerations for the sector following confirmation in the Budget of the forthcoming Artificial Intelligence Opportunities Action Plan, which will support the Government in utilising AI opportunities and foster growth.
+The conference also looked at how HEIs can respond swiftly to technological innovations by implementing policies and structures that keep pace with AI developments, as well as key considerations for the sector following confirmation in the Budget of the forthcoming Artificial Intelligence Opportunities Action Plan, which will support the Government in utilising AI opportunities and foster growth.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • ethical AI integration: developing guidelines for responsible use of AI in HE - fostering an ethical culture among staff and students - balancing innovation with academic integrity